Calgary Bail Lawyer

 bail LAWYER | CALGARY

-your freedom is the first step towards successfully defending the case.
+Your freedom is the first step towards successfully defending your charges.

 “Bail” or “judicial interim release” is essentially the process all accused are under while their charges wind their way through the court system.
 Not all accused are granted bail.
 If bail is denied, the accused is detained in custody and thus must languish in jail until the case is concluded.
 The first step, therefore, to successfully defending any criminal charge is obtaining release.